peterljq/OpenMMD/Readme.md

 <p align="center">3D model example: Anmicius</p>

-[OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) is the first real-time multi-person system proposed by Carnegie Mellon University used to jointly detect human body key points on single images or videos.
-[MMD](https://sites.google.com/view/evpvp/) is a freeware animation program that lets users animate and create 3D animated movies using 3D models like Miku and Anmicius.
+- [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) is the first real-time multi-person system proposed by Carnegie Mellon University used to jointly detect human body key points on single images or videos.
+- [MMD](https://sites.google.com/view/evpvp/) is a freeware animation program that lets users animate and create 3D animated movies using 3D models like Miku and Anmicius.

 ## Features
 The projects implements multiple Deep Learning Models as a sequential chain.
 The output of the previous model will be fed as the input of the following.
 Some implementations are the editted version of the original for better performance in the application.
 - **Functionality**:
     - **3D Single-person Key Points Detection (OpenPose):**
-        - **Proposed by Gines Hidalgo, Zhe Cao, Tomas Simon, Shih-En Wei, Hanbyul Joo, and Yaser Sheikh ar CVPR 2017**.
+        - **Proposed by Gines Hidalgo, Zhe Cao, Tomas Simon, Shih-En Wei, Hanbyul Joo, and Yaser Sheikh at CVPR 2017**.
         - Recoded real-person video input and JSON files collections of motion key points as the output.
     - **Strong Baseline for 3d Human Pose Estimation**:
         - **Proposed by Julieta Martinez, Rayat Hossain, Javier Romero, James J. Little In ICCV, 2017**.
 An effective baseline for 3d human pose estimation.